asigalov61/asigalov61/README.md

 ***

-### I currently do not have a public contact email so if you need to talk to me, please consider opening an issue or starting a new discussion in the repo(s) you are interested in.
+### If you would like to contact me privately, you can find my public contact email on my main profile page.
+Alternatively, you can open an issue or start a new discussion in the repo(s) you are interested in.
 I will try to respond ASAP.

 ***